-If you reject a coin flip offering +$110/−$100 at every wealth level (as most people do), then basic expected utility theory says you should also reject a coin flip offering +$20 billion/−$200.
-No one would reject that gamble — which means the theory is broken.
+If you reject a coin flip offering +$110/−$100 at every wealth level — which most people do — then you should also reject a coin flip offering +$20 billion/−$10,000.
+This is obviously absurd.
+But it's the logical consequence of explaining small-stakes risk aversion through wealth-based utility theory.
+Something is deeply wrong with the theory.

 The Framework